-In 2020, a general increase of requests for the distribution of authority information and for historical data since the beginning of the global pandemic was reported across Telenor's business units (BUs).
-In 2021 there was no further increase in trends in any of our markets due to the on-going pandemic.
+The general increase across Telenor's business units (BUs) of requests for the distribution of authority information and for historical data since the beginning of the global pandemic was reported in the 2020 report.
+In 2021 and 2022 there was no further increase in trends in any of our markets due to the pandemic.
 Telenor had engaged in mobility data exchange arrangements with health authorities in several markets in 2020, including in our Nordic operations, to help estimate the current and future trajectory of the epidemic.
 The data analytics provided was fully anonymised.
-The pandemic continued to have some impact on Telenor's work on the handling of authority requests by restricting travel, thus preventing important in-person dialogue and engagement with relevant stakeholders and forums.